EricZimmerman/KapeFiles/Targets/README.md

 ### Compound

-The Compund folder contains Targets that point to other Targets.
+The Compound folder contains Targets that point to other Targets.

 ### Logs